Fees and Expenses

 - Writing Center

-In addition to the privileges listed above, students may use the photo ID card to purchase tickets at a discount for performances of the Pacific Conservatory Theatre (PCPA) and receive free admission to all AHC home athletic events.
-There is a $2 fee for replacement of a lost photo ID card.
+In addition to the privileges listed above, students may use the photo ID card to purchase tickets at a discount for performances of the Pacific Conservatory Theatre (PCPA) and receive free admission to all Hancock home athletic events.

 Student Center Fee